 High feedback values with total levels resulting in chaos (i.e. noise) is not possible.
 To simulate feed back to some degree a feed back wave form must be defined.
-To give an idea what a sine with feedback looks like have a look at following figures.
+To give an idea what a sine with feedback looks like, have a look at the following figures.

-Note: double, triple etc sine wave forms for the FM instruments can be generated with scc instrument testing / editing using the "multiplier" and "save buffer to waveform F" effects.
+Note: double, triple etc sine wave forms for the FM synthesis can be generated with scc instrument testing / editing using the "multiplier" and "save buffer to waveform F" effects.

-(NEW) SCC ISR SAMPLE PLAYBACK
+SCC ISR SAMPLE PLAYBACK

 With this feature it is possible to play back up to 5 voices simultaneously on the SCC.
-Per song it is possible to play 16 different samples, with a total size of 64 kb.
+Per song it is possible to play 16 different samples, with a total size of 128 kb.
 The samples are stored in a separate sample kit file (.R3W).
-This kit can be loaded via the disk menu.

-Loading of individual samples, adapting, editing or saving will not be possible, so loading a kit will be the only option available.
+This kit can be loaded (or saved) via the disk menu.
+Loading of individual samples, adapting, editing or saving will not be possible.
 Instructions on how to make your own sample kit are given in the next section.